4poc/rccvm/README.md

 The vm is running Debian GNU/Linux, the disk image is hosted [separately](http://apoc.cc/rccvm/).

-Check the github wiki for a detailed api documentation.

 ## Example Task Request (Queue)

 Here is a simple example that uses the task queue which asynchronously executes the code: